 The heat itself is another health issue.
 With temperatures often between 35 and 45 degrees Celsius, be sure to stay well-hydrated and cover your skin from the glaring sun.

-Precautions against Malaria, Diptheria, Hepatitus, Yellow fever and Typhoid are all recommended for travelling to Pakistan.
+Precautions against Malaria, Diptheria, Hepatitis, Yellow fever and Typhoid are all recommended for travelling to Pakistan.

-You will find good quality hospitals in the large cities, but some healthcare facilities in more rural areas in a quite shocking state.
+As with travel to all other countries abroad, it is vital that you get travel insurance before you leave.
+You will find good quality hospitals in large cities, but some healthcare facilities in more rural areas in a quite shocking state.
 Health insurance is thoroughly recommended and some basic first aid training is useful for any backpacker.
 However, most doctors and healthcare professionals will speak English, which is always a help when seeking treatment.

 Everybody entering Pakistan requires a visa, which are issued from the various embassies and commissions around the world.
 To apply for one from the UK contact the Pakistan High Commission in London.